 Increases Aerobic Power

-‘Short highly intensive training which at which high resistance is applied to recruit fast twitch muscle fibers for a low duration of time (10 to 15 second intervals) while in an aerobic state.
+‘Short highly intensive training which at which high resistance is applied to recruit fast twitch muscle fibers for a low duration of time (10 to 15-second intervals) while in the anaerobic state.

 Why Resistance Interval Training Improves Your Aerobic Fitness

 Unlike the other aerobic exercise above (Strength Training with targets the slow twitch muscle fibers, the resistance training recruits your fast twitch muscle fibers (you are going are using your explosive power for 10-12 seconds while still using your aerobic energy system for that duration because you will be under your anaerobic threshold) and works on improving your body’s ability to supply constant oxygen to them via aerobic metabolism; this happens because your fast twitch muscle fibers oxidative properties can be increased by producing more mitochondria.

 This improves the aerobic properties of your slow twitch fibers.
 While it’s typically slow twitch fibers that are more aerobic in nature than fast twitch, you can still improve the oxygen supply and utilization of fast twitch fibers.

 And we can stimulate this adaption to occur specifically by keeping recruiting your fast twitch muscle fibers while in a state of aerobic metabolism for short periods, over and over.

 What Resistance Interval Training Does For Your Muay Thai

 By increasing resistance while using lower speed, this training method stimulates your fast twitch muscles to developer more mitochondria, thus increasing their ability to handle MORE oxygen and thus increase the supply of ATP.